London Buses route 38: History

 Route 38 was introduced on 16 June 1912 as a Monday to Saturday route between Victoria and Leyton Green via Angel, Dalston, Clapton and Lea Bridge Road and between Victoria and Epping Forest on Sundays.
 It was operated from Leyton garage, which opened on the same day.
 In 1913 a 38A was introduced, taking over the Sunday service and operating between Victoria and Epping Forest.

 World War I restrictions saw many changes to routes 38 and 38A including withdrawals over certain sections for short periods.
 The most important of these occurred on 15 May 1916 when the 38 and 38A exchanged their eastern branches permanently.
 Route 38 was withdrawn between the Bakers Arms and Woodford and re-routed to Walthamstow (Hoe street station).
 In 1919 a 38B was added, running through to Loughton, with the 38A only running as far as Woodford.
 The 38A disappeared in 1921.

-On 1 December 1924, a new system of route numbering on London Buses came into force under The London Traffic Act of 1924.
+On 1 December 1924, a new system of route numbering on London Buses came into force under the London Traffic Act 1924.
 Route 38 was unchanged; route 38B was renumbered to 138.
 Both routes had short working suffixed journeys numbered 38A, 38B, 38C, 38D, 138A, 138B as well as 38E, which was the main daily route Victoria Station to Chingford.
 This situation remained until 3 October 1934, when the newly constituted London Passenger Transport Board instituted its own numbering system.
 The 38, 38A and 38E became plain 38.
 The 138 became 38A.

 From 5 January 1938, on Mondays to Fridays only, route 38 was reduced between Leyton and Chingford and route 38A withdrawn completely.
 In replacement a route 38B was introduced between Loughton, Woodford, Leyton, Walthamstow and Chingford.
 From 3 August 1938 route 38B was withdrawn, and routes 38 and 38A returned to normal.

 As a wartime economy routes 38 and 38A were re-routed between Clapton and Dalston on the direct route via Cricketfield Road (avoiding Hackney) on 5 May 1943.
 On 15 April 1959 route 38A was re-routed via Hackney Central station to replace withdrawn trolleybus route 581.
 From 1946 until 1965, route 38 also had a summer Sunday extension from Chingford station to Epping Forest via Rangers Road and Epping New Road.